Referral

 • Coeliac testing

-• Ferritin (if aged below 25)
+• Ferritin (if age below 25)

-Don’t routinely check (unless clinically indicated)
+Don’t routinely test for (unless clinically indicated):

 • Ferritin (in adults)